| I am trying to complete

 by death in rather less than two.
 The other members were and Indian ex-High

+Court Judge and a Muslim ex-Chief Engineer.
 Sir Harry Haig, late Governor of the United Provinces, described

 Harper as - "balanced in temper, reliable in judgement and loyal in